-Medford: 617.627.3272
+Medford: 617.627.3272 Boston: 617.627-2446 Grafton: 617-627-5608

-Boston: 617.636.6000

-Grafton: 508.839.7975

-Similarly, if a student or community member believes that they were treated differently in their education program or activity because of their real or implied membership in a protected category as defined above, the appropriate Dean's Office (or OEO, if asked) will conduct a fact- finding investigation to determine whether or not the Complainant's protected class was the reason for the different treatment and if that treatment violated the non-discrimination policy and/or any other policy herein.
+Similarly, if a student or community member believes they were treated differently in their education program or activity because of their real or implied membership in a protected category as defined above, the appropriate Dean's Office (or OEO, if asked) will conduct a fact-finding investigation to determine whether or not the Complainant's protected class was the reason for the different treatment and if that treatment violated the Non-Discrimination Policy and/or any other policy herein.

-Contact OEO immediately at 617.627.3298 or the EthicsPoint anonymous hotline at 1.866.384.4277 if you feel that you are being retaliated against for filing a complaint, participating in a complaint or speaking out against a potential discriminatory practice.
+Contact OEO immediately at 617.627.3298 or the EthicsPoint anonymous hotline Tufts-OEO.ethicspoint.com or at 1.866.384.4277 if you feel you are being retaliated against for filing a complaint, participating in a complaint or speaking out against a potential discriminatory practice.
 Retaliation is prohibited by Tufts University policies and by state and federal anti-discrimination laws.
-Retaliation at Tuft University is also subject to disciplinary action up to and including termination from employment for employees or expulsion for students from Tufts.
+Retaliation at Tuft University is also subject to disciplinary action up to and including termination from employment (for employees) or expulsion (for students) from Tufts.